brittonhayes/pillager/README.md

 baseline set of default rules, Pillager becomes much more powerful if you allow users to create rules for their own use-cases.

-Check out the included [^rules.toml] for a baseline ruleset.
+Check out the included rules[^1] for a baseline ruleset.

 ---